apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

   <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/install-git01.png'>

-Of the choices above I chose “64-bit Git for Windows Setup.”
+Of the choices above I chose "64-bit Git for Windows Setup."
 Download and run the installer.
 Agree to the license, pick a directory to install it in, I kept the default, I also kept the default components in the dialog below:

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/install-git02.png'>